moode-player/docs/master_development guide.md

 moOde audio player is a Web application consisting of a front-end UI written in HTML/CSS and Javascript, and a back-end wrapper for Music Player Daemon (MPD) written in PHP plus a variety of utilities written in PHP, BASH and Python.
 AJAX and PHP templates are used for sending data between the front-end and back-end.
 The data format is either $_POST associative arrays or JSON.

 Bootstrap and JQuery frameworks are used for front-end implementation.
 The Zend Media framework is used in the back-end for extracting embedded cover art images from FLAC, MP3 and M4A audio file formats.
 The Web stack uses NGINX, SQLite3 and PHP-FPM.

+For more information refer to the [Application architecture](https://github.com/moode-player/docs/blob/main/moode_application.md) guide.

 # 2. The repositories